 [ Written by - Vineeth V. ]

 Model Answer 3:

 The multi-dimensional advancement in technology is a continuous process and it changes the way people live in the society.
 The development of the technologies improves the quality of life and efficiency of work environments.
 However, the concern by some, that these technologies replace traditional culture and skills does not hold good.
-The bases for my views are social, professional and economical.
+The base for my views is social, professional and economical.